NethServer/ns8-mail/dovecot/README.md

   `default_process_limit` parameter.
 The value 400 is four times Dovecot's default (100).
 See also [Dovecot default_process_limit documentation](https://doc.dovecot.org/settings/core/#core_setting-default_process_limit).
+  The `default_client_limit` parameter is proportionally set to 10 times this value.
 - `DOVECOT_SHAREDSEEN`, default empty.
 If set, the SEEN flag of shared folders is stored in a `dovecot.pvt*` index file, for every user

 ## Logs